-In this case, Poole J had to consider the capacity of woman to make decisions about: (1) the conduct of the proceedings; (2) residence; (3) care; (4) contact with others; (5) use of the internet and social media; (6) engagement in sexual relations; and (7) the use of contraception.
-He accepted the unchallenged expert evidence that CLF lacked capacity to make decisions about conducting the proceedings, care, contact and the use of internet and social media.
+In this case, Poole J had to consider the capacity of woman to make decisions about: (1) the conduct of the proceedings; (2) residence; (3) care; (4) contact with others; (5) use of the internet and social media; (6) engagement in sexual relations; and (7) the use contraception.
+He accepted the unchallenged expert evidence that CLF lacked capacity to about conducting make decisions proceedings, care, contact and the use of internet and social media.
 He therefore focused on residence, engagement in sexual relations, and the use of contraception.